ePages-de/epages-devportal/_posts/2021/2021-12-17-how-the-graphic-design-innovation-lab-boosted-my-creativity.md

 ## The speakers and the workshop

-The twins Thomas and Martin Poschauko are multidisciplinary universal creatives who combine liberal arts, design, creative research, and academic teaching.
+The twins and designers [Thomas and Martin Poschauko](https://www.poschauko.de/){:target="_blank"} combine several disciplines like liberal arts, design, creative research, and academic teaching.
-As designers, they work for clients such as Sony Music, Kieler Woche, Deutsche Post, the band Labrassbanda, the Federal Ministry of Finance, or the product design label Auerberg.
-They take care of the graphic design, corporate identity, illustration, and music design.
+They take care of the graphic design, corporate identity, illustrations, and music design for several well-known companies including Sony Music, Kieler Woche, and Deutsche Post.
-The authors of the multiple awards winning book ["Nea Machina - die Kreativmaschine"](https://www.poschauko.de/neamachina/){:target="_blank"} give seminars, hold lectures about "creativity", and explore the creative process in their experiments.
+Furthermore, they share their knowledge in their book ["Nea Machina - die Kreativmaschine"](https://www.poschauko.de/neamachina/){:target="_blank"} and in different seminars and lectures about creativity.
-As creative consultants, they already worked with companies such as MetaDesign, Red Bull, Ferrero, Maloja, Georg Thieme Verlag, Strichpunkt Design, and ServusTV.
-For more information and insights into their work, please visit their [website](https://www.poschauko.de/){:target="_blank"}.

 For me, the workshop started a few days before the actual date.
 I received a big package with everything I needed for the workshop, and some great little gifts, such as snacks and drinks.